f0sse/co-687-project/README.md

-# co-687-project
+# CO 687 Project
-Code written for a project in CO 687 at University of Waterloo, Fall 2024
+Code written for a project in CO 687 at University of Waterloo, Fall 2024.